malwoodd/rupaul-winner-predictions/README.md

 This project aims to predict the outcome of a season of Rupaul's Drag Race, ***and*** RuPaul's Drag Race All Stars.
 We will be writing in Python 🐍 , and using three different machine learning algorithms to make said predictions.
 Stay tuned as we navigate through ML for our very first time!

 Not sure what Drag Race is?
 [Feel free to read about it here](https://rupaulsdragrace.fandom.com/wiki/RuPaul%27s_Drag_Race).
-TLDR: Drag Race is a reality competition TV series on the search for "America's Next Drag Superstar".
+TLDR: Drag Race is a reality competition TV series on the search for "America's Next Drag Superstar", and All Stars is the sister series which showcases past contestants from Drag Race competing for a spot in the Drag Race Hall of Fame.

 <p align="center">
 <img src="https://media.giphy.com/media/5hgPtUOQOwtiChBZwk/giphy.gif" width="350"/>